tanglef/chaoseverywhere/doc/index.rst

 This package was made as a project in the software devlopment course.
 The main goal here is to observe the behaviour of both the Mandelbrot set and the logistic map.
+And because we mainly learn with examples, detailled explanations of the objects and their construction are presented in the gallery.

 .. toctree::
    :maxdepth: 2